fntneves/laravel-transactional-events/README.md

 <a href="https://travis-ci.org/fntneves/laravel-transactional-events"><img src="https://travis-ci.org/fntneves/laravel-transactional-events.svg?branch=master" alt="TravisCI Status"></a>
 <a href="https://packagist.org/packages/fntneves/laravel-transactional-events"><img src="https://poser.pugx.org/fntneves/laravel-transactional-events/v/stable" alt="Latest Stable Version"></a>

 This package introduces a transactional layer to the Laravel Event Dispatcher.
-Its purpose is to ensure, without changing a single line of code, consistency between events dispatched during database transactions.
-This behavior is also applicable to Eloquent events (such as `saved` and `created`) by changing the configuration file.
+Its purpose is to ensure, without changing a single line of code, consistency between events dispatched and database transactions.
+This behavior is also applicable to Eloquent events, such as `saved` and `created`.

 * [Introduction](#introduction)
 * [Installation](#installation)